Friday 17th May 2019

 She also runs Collaborative Future, a venture that combines her people and product experience with the aim of bringing diverse groups together to collaborate on ideas and solutions for creating a more equitable society.

-Your host, Emily Webber
+Your event organiser and host, Emily Webber

 Emily is a London-based independent Agile and digital delivery consultant, coach, trainer and speaker.
 Her focus is on connecting people, effective teams, skills and capability and creating the right environment for awesome delivery.